Vidiinfinitum/Roblox-Simple-Computer-System/README.md

 * New game chapters

 Most of these additions only require registering the new content in the corresponding **Data Module**, without modifying the core system logic.

+## Data

+The system uses two types of static data files: *CustomizationData.lua* and *ChaptersData.lua*.

+For player data, the *ProfileStore* module created by *loleris* is used.